NXPHoverGames/GitBook-AIM/installation-of-nxp-gazebo.md

 ![](<.gitbook/assets/image (1).png>)

-Once you've done this, you're ready to begin the installation.
+Once you've done this, you are ready to begin the installation.

 ## Installing ROS2